thepythonic/browsercms/doc/features/form_builder.md

 # Make a Form Builder

-Monday: Make the submit action:
-    - Use the same page title and section as the form itself.
-(Should BE the same as the form page)
-* Redirecting to another page should blow away the top from when logged in.

 * Then pick another input type (Dropdown?)
 [Add subclasses?]
 * Need to allow be able to select template for specific forms.
 * Can have duplicate field names that creates issues when submitting forms.
-* Addressable Content BUGS:
-    * Submitting form within frame creates nested frames.
 * Getting duplicate form fields when creating forms on occasion.
 (Enter twice?)
 * Need sample forms css for the front end viewing of pages (bootstrap styles)
 * Forms do not appear in menus